Consumer medicine information

 Asthma is when the muscles surrounding the smaller airways become tight (bronchoconstriction), swollen and irritated (inflammation).
 Symptoms come and go and include shortness of breath, wheezing, chest tightness and cough.

-Do not use ARNUITY ELLIPTA:
+Don't use ARNUITY ELLIPTA:

 • to relieve a sudden attack of breathlessness or wheezing.
 If you get this sort of attack you must use a quick-acting inhaler (such as VENTOLIN).

-• if you are allergic (hypersensitive) to lactose or milk protein.
+• if you are allergic (hypersensitive) to lactose or milk protein

 • if you are allergic (hypersensitive) to fluticasone furoate or any other ingredients of ARNUITY ELLIPTA (listed at the end of this leaflet).

-Some symptoms of an allergic reaction may include some or all of the following:
+Some of the symptoms of an allergic reaction may include:

 Ask your doctor or pharmacist if you have any questions about your Action Plan.